balena-labs-research/python-wifi-connect/README.md

 ````

 ## Securing the API
-By default, the API is exposed so your interface can interact directly.
+By default, the API is exposed so your user interface can interact directly.
 In other words, anyone can go to `http://your-device:9090/v1/connect` to send commands to your device.

 If you would prefer to only allow access from your backend, change the `PWC_HOST` environment variable to `127.0.0.1`.
 Then ensure your backend container is connected to the host network so it matches the API docker-compose.yml file in this repo:

 `network_mode: "host"`

 Users will then be unable to access the API `http://your-device:9090/v1/connect`.
 Your backend container on the device, however, can reach the API using `http://127.0.0.1:9090/v1/connect`.
-This is useful if your interface has a login process, and you only want users to be able to interact with Wi-Fi after logging in.
+This is useful if your user interface has a login process, and you only want users to be able to interact with Wi-Fi after logging in.

 Alternatively, if you would rather have your backend use specified ports instead of the host network, you can change the `PWC_HOST` environment variable to `172.17.0.1` and access the API from `http://172.17.0.1:9090/v1/connect`.

-## Changing the default interface
+## Changing the default network interface
-By default, the first available Wi-Fi interface available will be used.
-For the vast majority of cases there is only one Wi-Fi interface (`wlan0`) and therefore this is no issue.
+By default, the first available Wi-Fi network interface available will be used.
+For the vast majority of cases there is only one Wi-Fi network interface (`wlan0`) and therefore this is no issue.
 Similarly, if you plug in a Wi-Fi dongle to a device without its own built-in Wi-Fi, the Wi-Fi dongle will be used by default.
-If however, you have a device with built in Wi-Fi and a Wi-Fi dongle, you will have a device with two interfaces (usually `wlan0` and `wlan1`).
-For these instances, or on other occasions where you have a complex interface setup, you can specify which interface you would like Py Wi-Fi Connect to use by setting the environment variable shown in the `docker-compose.yml` file:
+If however, you have a device with built in Wi-Fi and a Wi-Fi dongle, you will have a device with two network interfaces (usually `wlan0` and `wlan1`).
+For these instances, or on other occasions where you have a complex interface setup, you can specify which network interface you would like Py Wi-Fi Connect to use by setting the environment variable shown in the `docker-compose.yml` file:

 ````
 PWC_INTERFACE: "wlan0" // Optional.